astaylor92/astaylor92.github.io/docs/_posts/2022-09-08-song-popularity.md

 2. Join with release country information on release ID to add in year of release
 3. Join to medium information (think CD vs tape vs digital) on release ID to get medium ID

+**Note on Loss** - The only place during the database creation with loss was the join to release country information, which resulted in about 2% record loss.

 ### Step 2 - Develop track-level dataset, starting with 'track' table

 <p align="center">